LelandSindt/iotwifi/README.md

 notify user this AP is about to go away...

-may need to introduce some delay in /connect to allow full response to browser before begining config of wlan0
+may need to introduce some delay in /connect to allow full response to browser before beginning config of wlan0

 store/presist ssid/psk if wlan0 connection is successfull.